White-rumped hawk: Feeding

 The white-rumped hawk's hunting methods and diet are mostly unknown.
 It has been documented feeding on reptiles, frogs, insects, and rats.

 Breeding

 The white-rumped hawk's breeding season appears to vary geographically, spanning at least February and March in Colombia and possibly June to January in Ecuador, and including October in Brazil.
 One described nest was a shallow cup of sticks lined with green leaves placed 22 m above the ground in a pine tree.
 It contained two eggs.

 Vocalization

 The white-rumped hawk's call is "a high-pitched whistle" with some variations such as "KEEEEiu" and "a longer, more monotonous high-pitched whistle".

 Status

 The IUCN has assessed the white-rumped hawk as being of Least Concern.
 It has a large range, but its population size is not known and is believed to be decreasing.
 No immediate threats have been identified.
 It is "generally rather local and nowhere common, but tolerates somewhat disturbed forest".
+They are considered common in the western part of their range although, in the eastern part of their range they are locally threatened and populations may be declining.